Hiimus/milestone-project-1/README.md

 The membership page has a background image, in mobile view, of a guy training with ropes.
 This was selected because it is a cool portrait oriented training image.
 In order to let the text and buttons have better contrast, the image was edited with a filter to make it darker.
 On tablet size and larger, there is an image of a general training environment.
 Once again, the image is edited with a darker filter, in order to see the text better.

 There are four different membership alternatives, which can give more flexibility to a potential member.
 Students are offered lower prices, and if someone just wants to give this gym a try, that is possible with the "Drop-in" alternative.
+Below each alternative, the memberships lists what is included in the price.

 The text has the bootstrap class lead.